 - To reduce the number of children aging out of foster care without a permanent family

-- Last year, Harmony found homes for over 100 youth who had been labeled the “long-stayers” by the system; most were older with special physical or emotional needs, and all had lost hope in the dream of a family.
+- Yearly, Harmony finds homes for over 100 youth in Tennessee’s foster care system; most are older with special physical or emotional needs, and have lost hope in the dream of a family.

 - Our adoption disruption rate is less than 1%, while the national average is 15-20%